fluteds/pegs/README.md

 ## Chatterino

 Want to chat more offline and online?
-Most of us use a handy chat client called **Chatterino** to chat with fellow Pegs online and offline.
-Note: You cannot gain points while watching a stream just in Chatterino/Streamlink you must have the Twitch chat in a browser open.
+Most of us use a handy chat client called **Chatterino** to chat with fellow Pegs online and offline. *Note: You cannot gain points while watching a stream just in Chatterino/Streamlink you must have the Twitch chat in a browser open.*

 ### Features

 - Custom pings.
 - Chat highlights.
-- Chat filters, such as local sub mode.
-[Check out my filters here.](https://gist.github.com/fluteds/0569b49c78b0efacebc5d9121af52b50)
+- Chat filters, such as local sub mode. [(Check out my filters.)](https://gist.github.com/fluteds/0569b49c78b0efacebc5d9121af52b50)

 ### Setting Up Chatterino